OptionalRule/optionalrule.github.io/_posts/2023-05-18-vathirond-city-of-mad-inspiration.md

 The Crown of Crafts, once under House Cannith's influential sway, found new leadership in independent crafters and salvage gangs following the house's abandonment during the final years of the Last War.
 House Cannith's attempts to return and reassert its authority meets strong resistance, as these crafters and gangs who filled the void fiercely defend their hard-earned independence.
 This struggle has created a cauldron of tension, as the Crown teeters between acknowledging House Cannith's legacy and embracing their newfound autonomy.

-The Crown of Crafts stands as a symbol of Vathirond's survival and resilience.
-Its transformation, though marked by hardship, serves as a testament to the city's adaptability and its people's unyielding spirit.
-In the hammering and the grit, they find a new form of artistry - the art of endurance and revival.

 ### Crown of Sphinxes: Watchful Sentries and Hidden Enigmas

 The Crown of Sphinxes was once a lyrical sanctuary, home to riddlers and poets who spun mysteries into verse and shrouded wisdom in enigma.
 Its labyrinthine streets held a mystique that whispered of cryptic puzzles and enticing riddles.
 However, the grandeur of this district was not immune to the ravages of the Last War.
 In the strategic turmoil, the Moonfox Brigade, soldiers from House Deneith under the command of the Brelish King, claimed this Crown as their military base.